ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 * Data  ( Conceptual )
 The derivation of these material was described in: [Analysis](../analysis/readme.md) .

+## Event linked microservices design - structure
+A complete microservices specification ( the target of this design step ) will include specifications of the following:
+* Event Topics
+   * Used to configure the Kafka Event Backbone
+* Event types within each event topic
+* Microservices:
+   * These are finer grained than aggregates
+   * May separate query and command; possibly multiple queries
+   * May Separate whether simulation or business processing component
+   * Demonstration Control –main UI
+   * Scaffolding and testing services  - whether local and cloud versions
+* Microservice specification ( for each identified
+   * Data within Each microservice
+   * APIs  ( Synchronous )
+   * Topics and events Subscribed to
+   * Events published / emitted
+* List of end to end interaction
+   * List of logic segments per microservice
+* Recovery processing, scaling
+   * We expect this to be highly patterned and template driven not requiring example-specific design

 ## Example of a reference to an image
 Here is an example of screen I may use: